kyuno053/summerschool2019-gaia/README.md

 | 1635721458409799680 | Gaia DR2 4125822829532278272 | 4125822829532278272 | 1600099805   | 2015.5    | 252.77937134039195 | 3.9160121182413254 | -22.494637735804137 | 1.7495751894073581 |          |                |                     |      |            |       |             | 0.117518395 |                  |              |               |                   |               |                |                    |                     |                 | 147                  | 0                    | 145                       | 2                        | 2.0251923          | 175.9183            | 0.0                      | 0.0                          | 3                         | false                    | 0.016501904           |                           |                                 | 0.117749624          | 17                               | 7                       | 6.6107693               | 0                         | 17                   | false             | 147          | 92.90657195063832 | 1.0685977026958142     | 86.94251                    | 20.76825        | 15            | 52.8415101386992  | 12.783109564327964      | 4.1336975                    | 21.043951        | 14            | 105.08394048720486 | 10.589616068984055      | 9.923301                     | 19.708078        | 1.6998308                | 0              | 1.3358727 | 0.27570152 | 1.0601711 |                 |                       | 0              |                  |                  |                  | NOT_AVAILABLE      | 358.3254924022692 | 13.749301875427319 | 254.12576459398673 | 6.596915387961713E-4 |             |          |                       |                       |         |                      |                      |                 |                              |                              |             |            |                         |                         |         |                      |                      | http://geadata.esac.esa.int/data-server/datalink/links?ID=4125822829532278272 |                      |

-But the Gaia Sky software can't use them directly.
+But Gaia Sky software can't use them directly.
 That's why processed data are used.
-These data are stored in Json or Csv files with a structure that could be use by the software
+These data are stored in Json or Csv files with a structure that could be use by the software.

 #### Fig3: Earth data in Json dataset